jiantaoyuNWAFU/PPIGAN/README.md

 # PPIGAN

-**PPIGAN: ction of Protein-Protein Interactions Using Generative Adversarial Networks**
+**PPIGAN: Prediction of Protein-Protein Interactions Using Generative Adversarial Networks**

 ---